fudab/fudab.github.io/covid-19/china.md

 \end{equation}
 </div>

 In general, all three parameters can be time dependent, due to containment efforts (social distancing).
 Since time $t$ is discrete in practice, we treat these parameters as piecewise functions, of which every piece is a constant.
 To simplify the problem, we unify the timeline for all provinces.
 As mentioned above, the record of the COVID-19 information starts from `January 15` and is truncated to `March 10`.
-Therefore, the variable $t$ in the ODE system satisfies $t \in [0, 55]$.
-In our model, we focus more on the infection rate and the function $\beta_i(t)$ is split into twelve pieces while $\sigma_i(t)$ is split into three pieces and same for $\gamma$:
+Accordingly, the domain of $t$ in the ODE system can be considered to be $t \in [0, 55]$.
+In our study, we focus more on the infection rate.
+After weighing degrees of freedom and flexibility, we assume the following expression where $\beta_i(t)$ is split into twelve pieces, $\sigma_i(t)$ three pieces and the same for $\gamma$:
 <div class="math">
 \begin{equation}
 \beta_i(t) =